rayymus/nibbles/README.md

 - And the user's active window is a "slacking window"

 Hamster actions to get you to lock in:
-- Drag mouse away when you're slacking
+- Drag mouse away when you're slacking (not currently added)
 - Slap mouse away when you're slacking
 - Makes the window size smaller when you're slacking
 - BITES the video playing when you're slacking